 What is an Immunisation History Statement?

-It is a statement from the Australian Immunnisation Register (AIR) that shows what vaccines your child has received and, if applicable, which vaccines are due in the future and when.
+It is a statement from the Australian Immunisation Register (AIR) that shows what vaccines your child has received and, if applicable, which vaccines are due in the future and when.

 All vaccines recorded on the AIR will appear in your child’s Immunisation History Statement.
 You don’t need to do anything to get your child on the AIR.
 It is the job of the vaccine provide to tell the AIR when they give your child a vaccine and which vaccines they have given.